susumoa/travel-app/README.md

 ## To extend my project

 - I added an end date and displayed the length of the journey.
-- I added a button to fill in the start date with today's date.
+- I enabled the user to choose the destination from a list returned by the API.
 - I added a link to the journey information that brings the user to the Aribnb site.
 The site brings up available stays at the destination with the start date as check-in and end date as check-out date.
 - I incorporated weather icons into the forecast.